 The railway undertaking may offer more favourable terms, e.g a 25% voucher at 30 minutes delay but this does not replace the right to the refund as set out in the regulation.
 EC 1371/2007 mandates that a refund be paid in cash form if the passenger so requests.

-An obligation exists to allow you to alter your journey or to return to your start point if the delay was such as to make your journey unless.
+An obligation exists to allow you to alter your journey or to return to your start point if the delay was such as to make your journey useless.
 Also if you are delayed such as to miss the last connection of the day an obligation exists to provide hotel accommodation.

 Monthly/Annual Ticket Holders